ai-scienceproject/langscope/GITHUB_SETUP.md

 ## Prerequisites

 - Git installed on your machine
-- GitHub account with access to the `scienceproject-ai` organization
+- GitHub account with access to the `ai-scienceproject` organization
 - Node.js 20+ installed

 ## Step 1: Initialize Git Repository